 Simon Sinek has a good video on companies (or Products) being in a finite or infinite game.

-If you are not a developer you may not care if you are in control but you will be of there are issues with hired developers or issues with service providers.
-I moved from C Panel, IBM Cloudant to Digital Ocean to AWS then Vultr servers and having full control has allowed me to lower costs and obtain a faster service.
+If you are not a developer you may not care if you are in control, but you will if there are issues with hired developers or issues with service providers.
+I moved from CPanel to self-managed servers, moved from IBM Cloudant to Digital Ocean to AWS then Vultr servers where I can have full control or scalability, features, security and costs.

-If you don’t know how to make money they don’t make an app (apps are expensive to maintain).
+If you don’t know how to make money then don’t make an app (apps are expensive to code and maintain).

 Donate and make this blog better